Project Overview

 Kicking off

-In this projevt, I took a goal-directed design appraoch to be quite effective in my design design efforts.
-I found qualitattive research methods to be the most useful, consisting of a kickoff meeting, literature review, competitive analysis, stakeholder interviews, and most important our persona hypothesis construction.
-We started out by asking ourselves some initial key questions.
+In this project, I took a goal-directed design approach to be quite effective in my design efforts.
+I found qualitatively research methods to be the most useful, consisting of a kickoff meeting, literature review, competitive analysis, stakeholder interviews, and most important our persona hypothesis construction.
+I started out by asking myslef some initial key questions.

 “What challenges could we face moving forward?”